 Kingdom Fungi.
 Fungi are a group of eukaryotic organisms, they used to be classified as plants, but genetic studies show that fungi are actually more similar to animals.

-Now, one reason that fungi were originally classified with plants is because they have a cell wall, just like plants do.
-But fungi have cell walls made of chitin, while plant cells walls are made of cellulose.
+Now, one reason that fungi were originally classified with plants is that they have a cell wall, just like plants do.

 Next Lesson: Kingdom Plantae